-- 1. Drastic Enhancement of a System of Compliance and the Creation of a Compliance-Oriented and Sound Organizational Climate In order to enhance compliance-related supervisory functions the Company will reestablish a system of compliance by creating a compliance individual, and a majority of the members of the Compliance Committee should also be external individuals. - 2.
-Establishment of a Business Operation System for Ensuring Reasonableness and Transparency in Business Procedures Relating to the Issuance of Work Orders and Execution of Work Contracts
+1. Drastic Enhancement of a System of Compliance and the Creation of a Compliance-Oriented and Sound Organizational Climate

+In order to enhance compliance-related supervisory functions the Company will reestablish a system of compliance by creating a compliance committee (the "Compliance Committee") directly under the Board of Directors.
+The chairman of the Compliance Committee should be an external individual, and a majority of the members of the Compliance Committee should also be external individuals.

+2. Establishment of a Business Operation System for Ensuring Reasonableness and Transparency in Business Procedures Relating to the Issuance of Work Orders and Execution of Work Contracts